marnikow/docker-scala/README.md

 ```

 ## Versions
 This image is based on the [`openjdk:8-alpine`](https://hub.docker.com/_/openjdk/) image to provide the Java installation required by the Scala environment.
 The different versions of this image correspond tho the released versions of Scala that can be downloaded from the [Scala downloads](http://scala-lang.org/download/all.html) website.
+New Scala versions are generated as long as they are released and become available on download website.